Skip to content

 They’re both important calculations, but it’s good to understand the difference.

-DART looks at the number of workplace injuries and illnesses that resulted in employees missing work, having restricted work activities, or resulted in them transferring to another job.
+DART looks at the number of workplace injuries and illnesses that resulted in employees missing work, having restricted work activities, or resulting in them transferring to another job.

 TRIR looks at the number of recordable incidents per 100 full-time employees.
 When it comes to TRIR, the lower the number, the better your company’s safety performance.